macmcmeans/fisherYatesDurstenfeldKnuthShuffle/README.md

 # fisherYatesDurstenfeldKnuthShuffle
 This is the classic Knuth shuffle algorithm, an in-place shuffle (no copy) having a time complexity of O(*n*).
 In 1964, Durstenfeld modified the original logic created by Fisher and Yates in 1938 which had a time complexity of O(*n*<sup>2</sup>).

 At minimum, this function can be called by supplying an array of values to be shuffled.
 If an external random number generator (RNG) is not referenced, the array will be shuffled by a non-deterministic internal generator using values from Crypto.getRandomValues(), which would be suitable for Monte Carlo applications.
-For cryptographic purposes, an external RNG may be specified to produce deterministic shuffling.
+For cryptographic applications, an external RNG may be specified to produce deterministic shuffling.

 The shuffle produces verifiably statistically flat output, and the lack of bias may be checked using [this visual tool](https://bost.ocks.org/mike/shuffle/compare.html).
 Optionally, *Sattolo's algorithm* may be used to generate random cyclic permutations of length *n* instead of random permutations.
 This is useful when the condition to be met involves no element of the array ever ending up in its original position.